-The developer/builder/contractor shall establish and mark finished grade at the proposed pit location for meters 2" and smaller.
-The developer/builder/contractor will be responsible for all excavation, setting the pit to finish grade, and backfill.
-The Transmission and Distribution crew will make connection to water stub and install a yoke for the meter at 18" to 24" below marked finish grade.
-The developer/builder/contractor will be responsible for connection to building side plumbing, installation of meter pit and backfilled, prior to installation of meter.
-Top of yoke shall be set minimum 18" and maximum 24" below top of pit at finish grade.
+The developer/builder/contractor shall establish and mark a final finished grade at the proposed pit location for meters 2" and smaller.
+The developer/builder/contractor will be responsible for all excavation, setting the pit to final finish grade, and backfill.
+The Transmission and Distribution crew will make connection to water stub and install a yoke for the meter at 18" to 24" below the final finish grade.
+The developer/builder/contractor will be responsible for connection to building side plumbing, installation of meter pit and backfilled, prior to installation of meter, (top of lid to be level with final finish grade).
+Top of yoke shall be set minimum 18" and maximum 24" below top of pit lid at final finish grade.
 Where yokes are not set within this range of depth, City of Bloomington Utilities personnel may refuse to set meters until yokes are properly adjusted.
-The meter pit diameter will be 24" for single 1" yoke, 30" for single 2" yoke, meter pits for multiple yokes will be determined on case by case basis, but must have sufficient clearance between meters and valves for operation.
+The meter pit diameter will be 24" diameter for single 1" yoke, 30" diameter for single 2" yoke setter, meter pits for multiple yokes will be determined on case by case basis, but must have sufficient clearance between meters and valves for good operation.

-Dual service setups shall be served by 1-1/2" or 2" diameter type K copper service line as designated unless special permission is given by the Utilities Engineer.
+Dual service setups shall be served by 1-1/2" or 2" diameter type K copper or blue polyethylene AWWA 901 PE4710, ASTM D2737, CTS SDR9 PC250 (NSF 61) service line as designated unless special permission is given by the Utilities Engineer.
+Locate wire on stubs need to be extended up into meter pit.
 (Prices for meters, meter sets, taps, etc. will be evaluated and established periodically.
-For current prices contact New Services.)
+For current prices contact CBU New Services.)